 The commit section is at the bottom of the edit window:

 A commit requires a commit message.
 A default message is added, but do not hesitate to edit it.
 Make sure your commit message is informative, for you, your collaborators and anyone who might be interested in your work.
 Some advice on how to write a good commit message can be found on countless websites and blogs!

 If you intend to start a pull request with this commit, you should choose the option

 Create a new branch for this commit and start a pull request.
 This will make it easier to work on the different commits without mixing them if they are in different forks.
 Check the documentation on Pull requests and Git flow for more details.

 Submit your changes by clicking on

 Synchronizing the modifications (commit) from the local repository to the remote one on Codeberg is called pushing.

 Pulling synchronizes the modifications (commit) from the remote repository on Codeberg to the local one.
-Pulling is important when you work on different computers to make sure that all computers are on the same stage.
-It is even more important when you have collaborators on a project; they might change the files too, so you need to pull these modifications before you start working.
-Because of that, it is recommended to pull before pushing.
+Pulling is important when you're working on different computers, to make sure that all computers are on the same page.
+It's even more important when you have collaborators on a project; they may change the files as well, so you need to pull these modifications before you start working.
+Because of this, it's recommended to pull before pushing.

-Pushing and pulling make sense only if you work locally.
-This is why there is no "push" or "pull" button on the Codeberg web interface; committing there already pushes to the remote repository on Codeberg, and there is therefore nothing to pull (except pull requests of course).
+Pushing and pulling only make sense if you work locally.
+This is why there is no "push" or "pull" button on the Codeberg web interface; committing here already pushes to the remote repository on Codeberg, and there is therefore nothing to pull (except pull requests of course).